 There are a number of simple yet effective ways you can safeguard your business from cyber threats.
 This list below is certainly not exhaustive but presents a good starting point for startups and small businesses in their efforts to minimize the risk of damage.

-Familiarize yourself on cybersecurity and educate yourself on exactly what it is
+1. Familiarize yourself with cybersecurity and educate yourself on exactly what it is

 It is important that you establish basic security principles and policies for your business and ensure your employees are trained on a regular basis.
 These efforts can include requiring strong passwords and providing internet usage guidelines that clarify company policies and consequences in case of violation.